Dr. Samadi' Personal Information

 After graduating with my Engineering MS degree from the University of Tehran, I worked for over a year with Engineering firms in Tehran, Iran--Indo-European people with black, brown and light brown hair:-).
 There I supported several catchment modeling systems and was involved in a new project for a reservoir construction.
 After a year and a bit, I went back to College to get my Ph.D. degree in Engineering.

 On completion of my Ph.D.
-I got an opportunity to work on coastal modeling systems at professor Catherine Wilson' lab at School of Engineering, Cardiff University-United Kingdom.
-I worked on various funded projects at Catherine' lab as well as I trained about how to write research and industry proposals.
+I got an opportunity to do postdoc with Catherine Wilson at Hydro-environmental Research Centre (HRC)-Department of Civil Engineering, Cardiff University, United Kingdom.
+I worked on various funded projects at Catherine' lab as well as I trained how to write research and industry proposals.
 During that time, I learned advanced computing and programing and most importantly how to speak Welsh (sort of ish).
-I moved to US in 2012 and worked at the Department of Civil and Environmental Engineering at the University of South Carolina (UofSC) where I contributed to several funded projects (NOAA, NSF, SRNL, DOT, etc.) along with teaching and training graduate and undergraduate students in Engineering.
+I moved to the US in 2012 and worked as a postdoc at UofSC Carolinas Integrated Sciences & Assessments with Greg Carbone & Dan Tufford (hydrologist; retired) and later on as a Research Assistant Professor at the Department of Civil and Environmental Engineering (UofSC) where I contributed to several funded projects (NOAA, NSF, SRNL, DOT, etc.) along with teaching and training graduate and undergraduate students in Engineering.

 I joined Clemson University in January 2020 and am a tenure track professor within the Department of Agricultural Sciences.
 Different web pages on this website will tell you about my lab, what I teach, my research areas, where I get my funding from and the students that work with me to make it all happen.